 How to Be a Guest on More Podcasts

-Keys for Podcast Guesting (that’ll have them asking you back!)
+Podcast Guesting that’ll have them asking you back!

 Maybe you’re considering starting a podcast but want to dip your toes in slowly and feel what it’s like to be behind the microphone.

-Whether you’re a newbie at the pitching and guesting thing, or you just want to sharpen your knowledge in this area, this blog is for you!Β
+Whether you’re a newbie in pitching podcasts and podcast guesting, or you just want to sharpen your knowledge in this area, this blog is for you!

-I had a recent conversation with my two friends and fellow podcasters, Lisa Zawrotny and Alesia Galati in which we chatted about some really important things to consider when pitching yourself to be a guest on podcasts, and some keys to being the kind of guest that keeps getting asked to come back!Β
+In this episode of She Built This, I’m joined by two fellow podcasters, Lisa Zawrotny and Alesia Galati, for a conversation about the most important things to consider when pitching yourself to be a guest on podcasts, and some keys to being the kind of guest that keeps getting asked to come back!

 Listen to Their Show